Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 Let us know your availability for the challenge in the reminder thread that drops every mid-month in the `#vc-monthly-challenge-team` channel in Slack.😊

 ### Before the Challenge

-#### Reach Out to Members for Opinions, Support, and Writing a Blog Post

-⏳ **Timeline**: Two weeks before the challenge starts.

-✅ **Tasks**:

-- Reach out to our members for opinions and support in the `#announcement` channel in Slack.

-    📃 **Script Template**

-    ```text
-    Hi friends!
-    We're looking for suggestions and support on the monthly challenge team, especially next month.

-    If you're up for supporting next month's challenge, please let us know, and we'll add you.

-    Here's what we're specifically working on right now:
-    1. Do we want to use the [challenge name] challenge again?
-    2. Is there anything you want to see differently?
-What updates should we make for this challenge?
-    3. Does anyone want to write a blog post for Virtual Coffee on Dev for this month's challenge?
-    ```

-- If anyone agrees to mentor or support a monthly challenge, add them to the `#vc-monthly-challenge-team` channel for team communication.

 #### Update the Challenge Page on the Website